Loud Garage/Mod band playing 60s Soul, R&B and Boss British Beat like it was 1966 all over again, with the attitude of The Who & The Clash.

 For the second single the band chose to take complete control over recording and mixing.
 Original tune “Is There A Why In Your Mynd?” mixed 60s garageband fuzz with stomping soul big beat.
 Backed with a raucous live recording of The Eyes “I’m Rowed Out”, the single was released across the usual digital platforms.

-Now The Hurricanes are releasing their debut album “Let’s Go!”, featuring 10 original songs recorded and mixed by the band, and although they added organ, piano, percussion to some of the tracks, the feel and sound is pure garage mod soul punk, redolent of their live performance.
+2019 saw The Hurricanes are releasing their debut album “Let’s Go!”, featuring 10 original songs recorded and mixed by the band, and although they added organ, piano, percussion to some of the tracks, the feel and sound is pure garage mod soul punk, redolent of their live performance.

 This is not a smooth studio polished effort.
 Feedback squeals, amps hum, drums pound, and the edges of the sound distort.
 This is deliberate.
 This is the sound of The Hurricanes.